Search

 Third Grade Studies Different Community Constructs

-Third graders are embarking on their study of communities, local government, citizenship, and economics.
-They kicked off the unit by working with Teacher Conroy and Ms. Rochford to learn about rural, suburban, and urban communities.
+Third graders are embarking on studying communities, local government, citizenship, and economics.
+They started the unit by working with Teacher Conroy and Ms. Rochford to learn about rural, suburban, and urban communities.
 Students explored images of these different types of communities and made inferences and connections to define them.
 Later, students were led in a See, Think, Wonder exercise using Google Earth, many for the first time, to explore the three different types of communities from a bird’s eye view.
-Next, they learned about why having a local government is important and the role it plays in the lives of citizens.
-After learning more about citizenship and economics, third graders will be designing their own communities while also learning about construction engineering techniques.
-Keep an eye out as you may also see some third grade detectives in Belmont Center in the coming weeks doing some exploring of what makes a community!
+Next, they learned about why a local government is important and its role in citizens’ lives.
+After learning more about citizenship and economics, third graders will design their own communities while learning about construction engineering techniques.
+Keep an eye out, as you may also see some third grade detectives in Belmont Center exploring what makes a community in the coming weeks.

 – Larissa Rochford ’93, third grade teacher, and Brittany Conroy, innovation coach